Shaun-Trigga96/cloud-explorer-website/README.md

 - **Performance Optimized**: Fast loading times and smooth transitions
 - **SEO Friendly**: Proper semantic HTML structure
 - **Easy to Customize**: Well-organized code and styling

+### Dark Mode Support

+- The website now features comprehensive dark mode support, applying themed styles to the Header, Hero section (including image swapping), Features, Architecture, Screenshots (including image swapping), Footer, and the Privacy Policy page.
+This is achieved using CSS variables for styling and JavaScript logic for dynamic image sources.

+### Cookie Consent Banner

+A non-intrusive cookie consent banner is implemented at the bottom of the page, appearing on the first visit.
+User consent is stored in local storage, and the banner respects the site's theme.

 ## Getting Started